The Pump Room

 The Pump Room was a restaurant established on October 1, 1938 by Ernie Byfield.
 It closed in 2017, then reopened under different names.
 It is located in the Ambassador Chicago hotel, formerly known as the Ambassador East, on the northeast corner of State Parkway and Goethe Street in Chicago's Gold Coast area.

 History

 The restaurant originally opened on October 1, 1938.
-The interior was originally designed by Samuel Abraham Marx.
+It was the brainchild of hotelier Ernie Byfield and its interior was originally designed by Samuel Abraham Marx.

 The restaurant's heyday was in the 1950s and 1960s.